haruotsu/haruotsu/README.md

 - Mathematical model using dynamical system

 ## Recent work. 👨‍🔬
-- Construction of inflationaly universe model and analysig model using information theory.
+- PINN (:Physics-Informed Neural Network) Extensions and Applications for some dynamical system

 ## Skills. 💪